Lloyd Honeyghan

 Lloyd Honeyghan (born 22 April 1960) is a British former professional boxer who competed from 1980 to 1995.
 He reigned as the undisputed welterweight champion from 1986 to 1987, and held the WBC, The Ring magazine welterweight titles twice between 1986 and 1989.
 At regional level he held the British, European and Commonwealth welterweight titles between 1983 and 1985, and the Commonwealth super-welterweight title from 1993 to 1994.

 Early life and amateur career

-Honeyghan was born in Jamaica and spent his early years there.
+Honeyghan was born in Jamaica and spent his early years there living with his grandparents.
 He came to England at the age of nine to join his parents who had settled in Bermondsey.
 He took up boxing at the age of 11 with the Fisher Amateur Boxing club.
 He was a good, rather than an outstanding amateur boxer.
 He boxed for England but never won an ABA title, being beaten in the English semi-finals by Joey Frost in 1979.
 In the 1980 ABA championships he was beaten early in the competition on points by Gunther Roomes, at the South East Division of the London championships and decided to turn professional.